-The Oxbridge Launchpad is running our first ever essay competition, for 15-17 year olds from state schools!
+The Oxbridge Launchpad is excited to announce that our annual essay competition is now up and running for 2024!
 We want to provide a writing opportunity with guaranteed feedback from Oxbridge students to help you on your way to making a strong university application, whether that be to Oxbridge or somewhere else.
+If you are 15-17 years old and attend a UK state school we would love for you to sign up!

 How does it work?